kmaho17/shinpokered-rebalanced/README.md

 - Starting a new game will keep the hard mode off, but now default to fast text speed
 - Turning the nuzlocke mode on will not reset your difficulty options
 - Fixed a minor bug when blacking out of the SS Anne post-game tournament
+- Water Gun TM has been replaced by a super repel in Mt.
+Moon, and it is now found in the Pewter Museum

 v1.24.5
 - Minor text edit for SS Anne npc in post-game.